 “How much are window blinds?” is very much a “how long is a piece of string?”
 Kind of question.

 That said, it’s always a good idea to find out the broad average before going shopping for window blinds for sale.
-This is also useful info if, say, Good Value Blinds R Us (not a real competitor… Actually I should probably just check that) has quoted your nan £150 for a readymade roller blind for a miniscule bathroom window and you’re wondering if that’s not maybe a little steep.
+This is also useful info if, say, Good Value Blinds R Us (not a real competitor… Actually I should probably just check that) has quoted your nan £150 for a readymade roller blind for a minuscule bathroom window and you’re wondering if that’s not maybe a little steep.

 I’ve collated data on the average price of readymade blinds in the UK and run the sums against made-to-measure blinds for you; or more to the point, someone else at English Blinds who didn’t fail GCSE maths the first time and so, that is far better qualified than me in this respect did.

 But I put it all together in these smart tables, and really, I think that’s the lion’s share of the work.
-These figures are correct as of December 2022 by the way, so maybe readjust your thinking if you’re reading this blog post in 2035!
+These figures are correct as of July 2024 by the way, so maybe readjust your thinking if you’re reading this blog post in 2035!

 What are the average online ready-made blind prices?